holabayor/contact_manager/README.md

-# Simple Contact Manager Application Backend
+# Simple Contact Manager Application

-This is a simple contact manager application built with Node.js, Express.js, and MongoDB.
+This is a simple contact manager application built with Node.js, Express.js, MongoDB and React.
 It allows users to sign up, log in, and manage their contacts.

 ## Prerequisites